-How To Ask A Former Coworker For A Job – 8 Steps & All Tips
+How To Ask A Former Coworker For A Job In 8 Steps & Helpful Tips

 Written By Aleena

-Asking for a referral from a former coworker can be a great way to get your foot in the door at a new company.
+Requesting a referral from a former coworker is an effective way to get noticed by a new company.
 But how to ask a former coworker for a job?

 8 Steps To Ask A Former Coworker For A Job

-To begin with, first, identify if your relationship with this person was a positive one.
-If it wasn’t, it’s probably not worth asking them for a referral.
+First, determine if your relationship with the person was positive.
+If not, it’s best not to ask for a referral.

-But if you had a good working relationship, then asking for a referral is perfectly acceptable.
-Most people are happy to help out a former coworker if they can.
+Yet, if you had a good working relationship, it’s fine to ask, as most people are willing to help a former coworker.

 So here are a few steps on how to ask a former coworker for a job: